 Cultivating a Growth Mindset

-If you want to develop a growth mindset, what can you do?
+What can you do to cultivate a growth mindset?
 Psychologists have identified plenty of specific strategies that you can try:

 - Deal with discomfort.
 When we’re confident, it’s easy to try hard and take feedback.
 But what about when we don’t feel so great?
 That’s when we need self-awareness.
 Recognize your discomfort, then remember that everyone feels this way sometimes.
 Tell yourself that it’s okay to make whatever mistake you’re afraid of.